Ablahan Haliq

-Ablahan Haliq (阿布拉汗·哈力克; born 26 April 2001) is a Chinese footballer of Uyghur ethnicity who currently playing as a midfielder for Shanghai Port.
+Ablahan Haliq (阿布拉汗·哈力克; born 26 April 2001) is a Chinese footballer of Uyghur ethnicity who currently playing as a midfielder for Henan FC.

 Club career

 On 12 March 2021, Ablahan Haliq would join top tier club Shanghai Port for the start of the 2021 Chinese Super League campaign.
 He would make his debut for the club in a league game on 22 April 2021 against Tianjin Jinmen Tiger in a 6-1 victory.
 This would be followed by his first goal for the club, which was on 6 August 2021, in a league game against Dalian Professional in a 5-0 victory.

+On 21 February 2026, Ablahan Haliq returned to Henan FC.